dominic-meads/HDMI_FPGA/README.md

 # HDMI_FPGA
-HDMI with Verilog and an FPGA.
+Gonna try and make HDMI stuff with Verilog and an FPGA.
+Wish me luck, I'm gonna need it :)

+First thing: work on 8b/10b encoding (I'm gonna code the transmitter first).